The Truth About Coffee and PCOS

 Such statements are disappointing and confusing for those who cannot forgo their morning cup of Joe.
 Should you reconsider your daily intake of the tan-colored drink?

-· 95% of black coffee is water
+• Mostly water: 95% of black coffee is water.

-· Types of coffee beans
+• Types of coffee beans

 So what is the truth about caffeine and PCOS?
-Is the caffeine content of black coffee sufficient enough to bring health-beneficial results for PCOS?

 The Pros of Coffee for PCOS